 The Company has incurred operating losses since inception and expects to continue to incur significant operating losses for the foreseeable future and may never become profitable.
-As of September 30, 2021 and December 31, 2020, the Company had an accumulated deficit of \$119.2 million and \$27.0 million, respectively, and working capital of \$203.4 million and \$38.1 million, respectively.
-Prior to the IPO, the Company historically relied on raising capital from venture capital firms and private investors and funding from a government grant to finance its operations.
+As of June 30, 2021 and December 31, 2020, the Company had an accumulated deficit of \$115.3 million and \$27.0 million, respectively, and working capital of \$66.1 million and \$38.1 million, respectively.
+The Company has historically relied on raising capital from venture capital firms and private investors and funding from a government grant to finance its operations.

-On June 9, 2021, the Board and the holders of more than 67% of the then outstanding shares of Series B convertible preferred stock held by the Series B purchasers (the "Requisite Investors") elected to waive the achievement of the milestone subject to the terms and conditions of the Series B Preferred Stock Purchase Agreement (the "Series B Agreement") and consummate the subsequent closing (the "Milestone Closing") (see Note 5).
+On June 9, 2021, the Board and the holders of more than 67% of the then outstanding shares of Series B convertible preferred stock held by the Series B purchasers (the "Requisite Investors") elected to waive the achievement of the milestone subject to the terms and conditions of the Series B Preferred Stock Purchase Agreement (the "Series B Agreement") and consummate the subsequent closing (the "Milestone Closing") (see Note 4).
 On June 17, 2021, the Milestone Closing for the Series B convertible preferred stock occurred, resulting in the sale of 7,908,027 shares of Series B convertible preferred stock at \$3.80 per share for gross proceeds of \$30.0 million.

-As a result of the Milestone Closing and the closing of the Company's IPO on July 6, 2021, management believes that its existing cash and cash equivalents and marketable securities will be sufficient to enable the Company to fund its operating expenses and capital expenditure requirements at least through 2024.
+As a result of the Milestone Closing and the closing of the Company's IPO on July 6, 2021, management believes that its existing financial resources are sufficient to continue operating activities at least through 2024.
 Future capital requirements will depend upon many factors, including the timing and extent of spending on research and development and market acceptance of the Company's products.
 The Company may need to obtain additional financing to complete clinical trials and launch and commercialize any product candidates for which it receives regulatory approval.
 Until such time, if ever, the Company can generate revenue sufficient to achieve profitability, the Company expects to finance its operations through a combination of equity offerings, debt financings, collaborations, strategic alliances and licensing arrangements.
 There can be no assurance that such financing will be available on terms acceptable to the Company, or at all.
 To the extent that the Company raises additional capital through the sale of equity or convertible debt securities, the ownership interest of its stockholders will be diluted, and the terms of these securities may include liquidation of other preferences that adversely affect the rights of common stockholders.
-Debt financing and preferred equity financing, if available, may involve agreements that include covenants limiting or restricting the Company's ability to take specific actions, such as incurring additional debt, making acquisitions or capital expenditures or declaring dividends.
-If the Company is unable to maintain sufficient financial resources, its business, financial condition and results of operations will be materially and adversely affected.
+Debt financing and preferred equity financing, if available, may involve agreements that include covenants limiting or restricting the Company is unable to maintain sufficient financial resources, its business, financial condition and results of operations will be materially and adversely affected.
 The Company may be required to delay, limit, reduce or terminate its product discovery and development activities or future commercialization efforts.